 i'm always doing something. here's the most recent:

-I'm just closed a fantastic run of AT THIS EVENING'S PERFORMANCE, a hilarious backstage political farce by Nagle Jackson.
+I just closed a fantastic run of AT THIS EVENING'S PERFORMANCE, a hilarious backstage political farce by Nagle Jackson.
+I played Piers, a romantic, radical(?), repertory actor with a hole in his heart.

 This Summer was also filled with auditions, workshops, readings, and project development.
 I shot two short films, worked with companies/artists all around Los Angeles, taught workshops, and have some exciting things in the works.